We’ve heard many “recommendations” on drinking essential oils for ailments. You probably have, too. Has someone ever told you to do any of these?

 Safely Ingesting Essential Oils

-There is a time an place for internal use of essential oils.
+There is a time and place for the internal use of essential oils.
 The way to ingest an essential oil formulation is to put NO MORE than 3 drops in a veggie capsule filled with olive oil or coconut oil.
 This capsule can be taken 3 or 4 times a day.
 So we are talking about ingesting no more than 9-12 drops of oil in a day.
 This protocol is followed by 5 – 7 days and then is discontinued when you feel better.
 And guess what, if you feel no better in a few days, stop because it is not working.
 When using essential oils, the duration of the treatment is similar to allopathic drugs.

 It is absolute nonsense and quite dangerous to ingest essential oils to prevent illness.
 Instead, eat healthy, use the foods in your cooking, have freshly squeezed lemon in your water, and use ginger and turmeric in your cooking and teas.
 If you get up every morning day in and day out, year in and year out, and you take Advil, Tylenol, or aspirin every four hours just to PREVENT a headache, what do you think you are doing to your liver, kidney, stomach etc?
 Well by using oils in the above manner is the same exact thing.
 Doesn’t it make more sense to take the Advil only when you get a headache?